Cheaper euros trump dollars for leveraged loan borrowers

 The European loan market has traditionally lagged behind its US counterpart, which fulfilled the needs of US borrowers and lured European companies to the larger, more liquid and entrenched market that historically offered lower pricing.

-But the US loan market is starting to lose some of its appeal as regulators get tough and impair lenders’ ability to offer financings that fulfil borrower’s needs, unwilling to lend in excess of six times leveraged or an amount that a borrower would be realistically unable to repay half of, within seven years via cashflows.
+But the US loan market is starting to lose some of its appeal as regulators get tough and impair lenders’ ability to offer financing that fulfill borrower’s needs, unwilling to lend in excess of six times leveraged or an amount that a borrower would be realistically unable to repay half of, within seven years via cashflows.

 The US is also losing its edge amid tighter US monetary policy which will push interest rates up while quantitative easing in Europe will drive down European yields as rates stay low.